 (5) To Test You

-Recently I was in a situation with people who were verbally abusive to me and lied about conversations we had, threatening my reputation and my business.
-It tested my ability to stay calm and not reactive even while under attack.
+Recently I was in a situation where someone lied about conversations we had, threatening my reputation and my business.
+It tested my ability to stay calm and non-reactive even while under attack.

 Daily I would ask myself: